 3. Greet Professionally

+Professional greetings and respectful interactions are essential parts of Interview Etiquette in Dubai.
 A firm but not overly strong handshake is common.
 Make eye contact, smile politely, and greet your interviewer with respect.
 In some cases, especially when meeting Emirati professionals, it’s best to wait and observe if a handshake is offered.

 4. Be Culturally Sensitive

+Cultural awareness is an important element of Interview Etiquette in Dubai, particularly in multicultural workplaces.
 Dubai is multicultural but also rooted in local traditions.
 Avoid controversial topics such as politics or religion.
 Display respect for different cultures and highlight your adaptability to diverse workplaces.

 5. Do Your Research

+Candidates who understand Interview Etiquette in Dubai often take the time to thoroughly research prospective employers.
 Employers in Dubai expect candidates to know about their company, industry trends, and the local market.
 Show that you’ve done your homework by mentioning the company’s recent projects or regional developments.

 6. Highlight Transferable Skills